Indian famine of 1896–1897: Famine relief

 A decade earlier, in 1883, the Provisional Famine Code had been promulgated soon after the report of the first Indian Famine Commission was submitted in 1880.
 Now, guided by the Code, relief was organised for 821 million units at a cost of Rs.
 72.5 million (then approx. £4,833,500).
 Revenue (tax) was remitted to the tune of Rs.
 12.5 million (£833,350) and credit totalling Rs.
 17.5 million (£1,166,500) was given.
 A charitable relief fund collected a total of Rs.
 17.5 million (£1,166,500) of which Rs.
 1.25 were collected in Great Britain.

 Even so, the mortality resulting from the famine was great; it is thought that in the British territory alone, between 750,000 and 1 million people died of starvation.
+Pravin Visaria and Arup Maharatna, using census back-projections, estimate that 4.5 to 5 million deaths occurred during the famine years once famine-related epidemics are included.
+Mike Davis similarly stresses that mortality was far higher than official figures suggest, describing the famine as part of the wider wave of "Late Victorian famines" in which colonial trade policies and limited relief intensified vulnerability.
 Although the famine relief was reasonably effective in the United Provinces, it failed in the Central Provinces, especially among tribal groups, who were reluctant to perform labour in public works to earn food rations, and who, according to Famine Code guidelines, did not qualify for "charitable relief."